jsadeli/ZENIQLO/README.md

-# Zeniqlo
+# ZENIQLO

 ## About

 A short game about ZENIQLO.
 Made as an educational exercise in marketing class presentation.
+Done in ~10 days from idea to completion and zero game development experience.

 ## License

-Special thanks to [melonJS](http://www.melonjs.org/) and Jay Oster's [Neverwell Moor](http://git.kodewerx.org/neverwell-moor/) project.
+Special thanks to [melonJS](http://www.melonjs.org/), the [Liberated Pixel Cup](http://lpc.opengameart.org/), and Jay Oster's [Neverwell Moor](http://git.kodewerx.org/neverwell-moor/) project.
+Without which this project will not be possible under the constraints.

 This code is released to the public under a dual license.
 The full license texts are available as follows: